 Recognize the Signs of Worms in Your Horse

 Horse people have a keen eye for noticing when something is not 100% about our horse.
-From being slightly off to chronic colic you may find that parasites are responsible.
+And from being slightly off to chronic colic you may find that parasites are responsible.

 Some classic signs of a parasitic infection in your horse are:

 - Dull Coat